 Being able to edit a theme/layout, or even just a post, using HTML / CSS without relying on the abilities of others puts you in the drivers seat and in a much better position of control.
 At the very least, familiarize yourself with the HTML required for basic text editing, which is useful for trying to get a post to look ‘just right.’

 Social media is great for staying in touch with your audience, and driving traffic back to your blog, and you’ll find few fashion bloggers who aren’t on either Facebook or Twitter.
+What’s more is that, even if you think you do not have an adequate following, you can buy followers here at The Marketing Heaven.

 To some extent, an account on at least either Facebook or Twitter is expected, as its an easy way for readers to easily connect with the girl (or boy) behind the blog.
 However, building followers doesn’t happen over night, but long-term persistence and involvement with social media communities does pay off.